ABOUT STANDERFER CONSULTING

 Amanda has twice served on the Board of the Illinois Library Association (ILA), most recently completing a three-year term in 2016.
 She also serves in volunteer leadership positions with The Little Theatre On The Square and the Mattoon Arts Council.
 Amanda strongly believes in leadership development and was selected as a member of the first class of Synergy: The Illinois Library Leadership Initiative and one of only two librarians ever selected for participation in Leadership Illinois.

-Outside of her consulting work, Amanda is the Program Officer for The Lumpkin Family Foundation, based in Mattoon, Illinois.
-She has also worked for the Decatur (Illinois) Public Library, the Southeastern Illinois Community Foundation, and the Effingham (Illinois) Public Library.
+Outside of her consulting work, Amanda is the Director of Development and Promotion at the Urbana Free Library.
+She has also worked for the Lumpkin Family Foundation, Decatur (Illinois) Public Library, the Southeastern Illinois Community Foundation, and the Effingham (Illinois) Public Library.